-1) You must be a public or nonprofit private entity, as demonstrated through the submission of the Evidence of Non-profit/Public Center Status outlined in Section IV.2.vi
+- 1) You must be a public or nonprofit private entity, as demonstrated through the submission of the Evidence of Non-profit/Public Center Status outlined in Section IV.2.vi (Attachment 11).
+Faith-based and community-based organizations, Tribes, and tribal organizations are eligible to apply.3 - 2) You must propose to operate a health center that makes all required primary health care services available and accessible in the service area, either directly or through established arrangements, without regard for ability to pay.4 You may not propose to provide ONLY a single service or any subset of the required primary health care services.

-(Attachment 11).
-Faith-based and community-based organizations, Tribes, and tribal organizations are eligible to apply.3
+3 Refer to Chapter 1: Health Center Program Eligibility of the Compliance Manual.

-- 2) You must propose to operate a health center that makes all required primary health care services available and accessible in the service area, either directly or through established arrangements, without regard for ability to pay.4 You may not propose to provide ONLY a single service or any subset of the required primary health care services. - You must provide continuity of services, ensuring availability and accessibility in the service area, by proposing to serve an announced service area and its patients identified in the SAAT. - a) The total number of unduplicated patients projected to be served in 2019 (January 1 through December 31, 2019) entered on Form 1A: General Information Worksheet must be at least 75 percent of the SAAT Patient Target.
-See the Summary of Funding section above if your patient projection is less than the SAAT Patient Target. - b) If you are a new or competing supplement applicant, zip codes entered in the Service Area Zip Codes field on Form 5B: Service Sites for service delivery sites (administrative-only sites will not be considered) must be those where at least 75 percent of the current patients reside.5 Refer to the SAAT to determine the zip codes where the majority of patients reside. - c) Through the request for federal funding on the SF-424A, you must propose to serve all currently targeted populations (i.e., CHC, MHC, HCH, and/or PHPC) and maintain the current funding distribution (as identified in the SAAT).
+- 3) You must provide continuity of services, ensuring availability and accessibility in the service area, by proposing to serve an announced service area and its patients identified in the SAAT. - a) The total number of unduplicated patients projected to be served in 2019 (January 1 through December 31, 2019) entered on Form 1A: General Information Worksheet must be at least 75 percent of the SAAT Patient Target.
+See the Summary of Funding section above if your patient projection is less than the SAAT Patient Target. - b) Zip codes entered in the Service Area Zip Codes field on Form 5B: Service Sites for service delivery sites (administrative-only sites will not be considered) must be all those zip codes listed in the SAAT.5 - c) Through the request for federal funding on the SF-424A, you must propose to serve all currently targeted populations (i.e., CHC, MHC, HCH, and/or PHPC) and maintain the current funding distribution (as identified in the SAAT).
 Funding must be requested and will be made available proportionately for all population types within the service area as currently funded under the Health Center Program.
 No new population types may be added.

-Note: HRSA will monitor achievement of the patient commitment (SAC application patient projection as well as any additional patients projected from supplemental awards).
+Note: HRSA will monitor achievement of the patient commitment (SAC-AA application patient projection as well as any additional patients projected from supplemental awards).
 If you are unable to demonstrate via your 2019 Uniform Data System (UDS) Report that you served the cumulative projected patients in 2019, funding for the service area may be reduced when it is announced in future SAC funding opportunities.